 The analogy between the two-level atom and the one-photon trapping state is clear.
-The cavity plays the role of a two-level system where the two levels are either a photon is stored in the cavity or not.
-The difference between the two systems is in the method of pumping and decaying from the higher level to the lower level.
-While the atom undergoes continuous Rabi oscillation by the pumping laser field, the cavity is pumped by a stream of atoms arriving randomly and separated by relatively large intervals.
-Probably this is the reason of not having the oscillatory behavior in the correlation function of the cavity field.
-We tried to fit \(g^{(2)} (\tau )\) for this particular case with an analytical function and found that the function \(1 - e^{ - \eta \tau }\) , where \(\eta = R\ sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt 2 } \right] + \gamma \) fits excellently with \(g^{(2)} (\tau )\) as shown in Fig. \ref{G22}.
+The cavity plays the role of a two-level system where the two levels are either a photon stored in the cavity or not stored in the cavity.
+However, the two systems differ in the method of pumping.
+While the atom undergoes Rabi oscillation by the continuous driving laser field, the cavity is pumped by a stream of atoms arriving at random times and separated by relatively large intervals.
+Perhaps this difference is the reason for not having the oscillatory behavior in the correlation function of the cavity field.
+We tried to fit \(g^{(2)} (\tau )\) for this particular case with an analytical function and found that the function \(f(\tau )=1 - e^{ - \eta \tau }\) , where \(\eta = R\ \sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt 2 } \right] + \gamma \), fits excellently with \(g^{(2)} (\tau )\) as shown in Fig. \ref{G22}.
 We found that the correlation function for the total number of photons (in the two modes) exhibits the same behavior and can be fitted with the same function.
-This behavior is not pertinent to the two-mode microlaser, but appears also in the single-mode microlaser operating in its one photon trapping state characterized by \(sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt {1 + 1} } \right] = 0\).
-We found that its correlation function fitted excellently with the analytical function
+This behavior is not only pertinent to the two-mode microlaser, but also appears in the single-mode microlaser operating in its one photon trapping state characterized by \(\sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt {2} } \right] = 0\).
+We found again that its correlation function fitted excellently with the analytical function